JLW-Dev-Coder/transcript.taxmonitor.pro/README.md

 # Event Trigger System

+Transcript.Tax Monitor Pro does not use login sessions, in-app messaging, or client-side activity beacons.
+The system only reacts to real mutation sources.

 ## Final Trigger Set (Alphabetical)

 * Appt
 * Email
 * Form
-* Login
-* Message
 * Payment
 * Task
-* Visit

 ## Trigger Sources

-Appt → Cal webhook
+Appt → Cal webhook (support bookings)
-Email → Google Workspace (post-canonical only)
-Form → Portal + staff submissions
-Login → Auth endpoints
-Message → In-app + logged outbound
-Payment → Stripe webhook
+Email → Google Workspace outbound (sent only after canonical update) Form → Public site POST endpoints (token consume, transcript parse, report email) Payment → Stripe webhooks (credit purchases)
-Task → ClickUp webhook
+Task → ClickUp webhook (projection-side updates when required)

-Visit → Client-side beacon (logged, not client-visible)
+All triggers must result in one of the following:

+* Receipt append
+* Canonical R2 mutation
+* ClickUp projection

+If none of the above occur, it is not a trigger in this system.

 ---